-Local girl with Down Syndrome surprised with Disney trip
+Local girl with Down syndrome surprised with Disney trip

 “Through the generosity of people who buy cookies, I’m able to fly all over the country and give families something to look forward to,” Squeo said.

-15-year-old Molli Gregorzek has Down Syndrome and a congenital heart defect; Squeo and his team decided to surprise her and put a smile on her face.
+Fifteen-year-old Molli Gregorzek has Down syndrome and a congenital heart defect.
+Squeo and his team decided to surprise her and put a smile on her face.
 The Keystone Fire Company even took part in the big day.

 “We’re going to put you on a big plane.
 I know you’ve never been on a plane before and we’re going to fly you down to Florida to go see Mickey Mouse and go to Disney World for a whole week with your family,” Squeo told Gregorzek.